rainajia/UKBB_RAP_Experience/README.md

-# Common job errors on RAP
+# Common errors when running jobs on RAP

-These are common errors that occured when using the mrcepid applets (https://github.com/mrcepid-rap) on RAP.
+These are common errors that may occor when using the mrcepid applets (https://github.com/mrcepid-rap) on RAP (18/03/2022 update).

 | Error message | Reasons for error | Solutions/Notes |
 | ---| --- | --- |